Chris Cornell's daughter Toni Cornell shares moving ‘Hallelujah’ cover

 You can watch the stripped-back live performance below.

-Last month saw Toni Cornell deliver a performance of Prince’s ‘Nothing Compares 2 U’ on The Tonight Show Starring Jimmy Fallon.
+Last month saw Toni Cornell deliver a live version of Prince’s ‘Nothing Compares 2 U’ on The Tonight Show Starring Jimmy Fallon.
 The song was recorded by her father prior to his death and released on the posthumous album ‘No One Sings Like You Anymore’.

 Sharing a short clip from Fallon, Toni said that the appearance was “in honor of my dad to celebrate his two new Grammy nominations!
 Daddy I am so honored and hope I did you proud”.